 Security & Data Sovereignty

-The Rust graph engine only stores schema metadata.
-The Python app layer executes SQL and returns results to the browser โ no row data is ever stored or forwarded.
+The Rust graph engine only stores schema metadata -table names, column types, descriptions.
+The Python app executes SQL and returns results to your browser.
+No row data is ever stored or forwarded to any external service.

 Graph engine: fully isolated

 The Rust engine container has no external network access.
 It cannot reach your databases, the internet, or any LLM.
-It responds only to the Python app container.
+It only responds to the Python app container over the internal Docker bridge.

 Container trust boundaries